CSR Charter ⅤManagement Policy for Human Growth

 We have undertaken union activities not only by tackling ongoing issues requiring immediate attention but also taking medium- and long-term viewpoints into consideration.
 In response to the changing business environment and the management side's moves to enable Osaka Gas to attain sustainable growth, our union implemented organizational restructuring in 2016, the first of its kind in 13 years, to invigorate the organization.

 In FY2019, we are working on compiling a new Mid-Term Management Plan with an eye toward the future.
 At a time when significant change is occurring in our society and a higher level of diversity is expected to be required, we will return to the fundamental question of how our organization should be and discuss how our union should contribute to the Company's growth and the development of society.

 We will maintain the “equal and amicable labor-management relations” that we have inherited from our predecessors over the Company's long history.
 Our goal is to bring labor and management together as a team as a means of improving company performance and boosting union members' sense of commitment toward their work.

 President's awards created to build employee awareness

-Osaka Gas presents President's Awards in late May of each year to recognize the efforts of employees who have made outstanding contributions in numerous areas and to boost environmental awareness within the company.
+Osaka Gas presents President's Awards in each year to recognize the efforts of employees who have made outstanding contributions in numerous areas and to boost environmental awareness within the company.
 Employees of Osaka Gas, temporary workers, and employees of affiliate companies are eligible for these awards, given out for remarkable performance at the workplace, for social contributions on behalf of the environment or communities, for the transmission of skills, for safety efforts, etc.